BlueAlder/samcalamos.me/content/posts/dvdf/puppet-v3/index.md

 We then want to calculate the tickCumulative at timestamp=80 (which is 100 seconds ago, in other words at the start of the TWAP period).
-This is done by binary searching until either we find an observation which was taken at that exact timestamp or we find two observations which are next to eachother which would contain the timestamp.
+This is done by binary searching until either we find an observation which was taken at that exact timestamp or we find two observations which are next to each other which would contain the timestamp.

 In this case we would find the two observations at indexes 1 and 2, I am going to refer to these as the left and right boundary respectively.
 Since we don't